“Curiosity is lying in wait for every secret.”

 “Hurry up.
 Butter,” she instructs her daughters.

 Meanwhile husband Marinaldo has set two cups and plates on the table under the palm leaf awning of his Guesthouse Lulayna Dunas*, together with a large thermos of coffee.
-We can’t convince the family to share “our” beijus made by Marinaldo’s wife.
+We can’t convince the family to share “our” beijus made by Lucia.

 “No, you enjoy your breakfast.”

-* Guesthouse, or Pousada, Lulayna Dunas is situated in Santo Amaro, the western gateway to Lençois Maranhenses National Park.
-This very basic guesthouse has rooms with private bathrooms and a open area in the garden shaded by a roof made of carnaúba palm leaves.
+- Marinaldo owns the Guesthouse (Pousada) Lulayna Dunas.
+The guesthouse is situated in Santo Amaro, the western gateway to the spectacular Lençois Maranhenses National Park.
+This very basic guesthouse has rooms with private bathrooms and an open area in the garden shaded by a roof made of carnaúba palm leaves.